-Fig. 1: Map of the regularly sampled stations, containing one graph on diazotrophic cyanobacteria biomass per area (seasonal mean biomass in $\mu g/L$ ); details see in Fig.2.
-Stations in Bothnian Bay, Kiel Bay and Kattegat were tested but results are not presented.
-Sampling depth is 0-10 m, except in the Landsort Deep (0 to 20 m) and in the Bay of Mecklenburg (0 m) . "n.d." = no sufficient data.
+Fig. 1: Map of the regularly sampled stations, containing one graph on diazotrophic cyanobacteria biomass per area (seasonal mean biomass in μ g/L); details see in Fig.2.
+Stations in Bothnian Bay, Kiel Bay and Kattegat tested but results not presented. "n.d." = no sufficient data.

-Fig. 2: Mean biomass (wet weight, $\mu$ g/L) of the three bloom-forming cyanobacteria genera in the different Baltic Sea areas (a-i) during their blooming period (note the different scales).
+Fig. 2: Mean biomass (wet weight, μ g/L) of the three bloom-forming cyanobacteria genera in the different Baltic Sea areas (a-i) during their blooming period (note the different scales).
 The long-term mean per area (all species together) is indicated by a horizontal line. "n" is total number of samples analysed for this region, "n.d." = no sufficient data.